Land Use / Master Use Permit - Shoreline

 Pay outstanding fees.
 Once our review is complete, you will get an email for any outstanding fees.
 You must pay these fees in your portal before we publish our decision.

 Read our decision.
 We will publish our decision on your project in our Seattle Services Portal.
-We will also send a notice of our decision to you and everybody that submitted a public comment on your project.
+We will also send a notice of our decision to you and everybody who submitted a public comment on your project.
 Our decision will include any required conditions of approval, some that you must meet before we issue your permit.

 Pay final fees.
 We will notify you if you need to pay any final fees before we issue your permit.